 PVC takes amount of storage from PV and reserve it for itself.

 From the perspective of the Pod you can define set of the storage to be used via volumes and volumeMounts (not to be mistaken with PV or PVC).

 Volumes defines the set of volumes which can be used in the volumeMounts set.
 Volumes also define the type of volume.
 It can be:

 - All others

-From the perspective of the container, volume is a just standard block device, mounted as directory.
+From the perspective of the container, volume is a just standard block device, mounted as a directory.
 Users can interact via OS file I/O system with the directory and all the changes will be persisted.

 Another type of storage available to the containers inside the pod is ephemeral storage.
-That is the last layer of container which is writeable apart from all other layers inside the container filesystem.
+That is the last layer of the container which is writeable apart from all other layers inside the container filesystem.
 Read more about overlayfs for example.

-What is meant by this is that the all the changes to file system will be gone after the container is restarted or deleted.
+What is meant by this is that all the changes to the file system will be gone after the container is restarted or deleted.